Moodle Student Help and Student Support Information

 - Save a document or other file to a particular location.

 - Find a file or document previously saved.

-Other skills may be needed for specific online courses or instructor practices, but mastering the skills above should be enough to provide a strong base for academic success.
+Other skills may be needed for specific online courses or instructional practices, but mastering the skills above should be enough to provide a strong base for academic success.